Drizin/CodegenCS/src/CodegenCS/README.md

 - Adding generated files to old csproj (non-SDK style), with the option to nest the generated files under a single file
 - Adding generated files to new csproj (SDK style) nested under a single file

-Besides CodegenCS Core Library, there are some other related projects [here](https://github.com/Drizin/CodegenCS), including Scripts to reverse engineer a SQL Server database into JSON schema, and templates to build C# POCOs or EF Entities from that JSON schema.

 This class library targets both netstandard2.0 and net472 and therefore it can be used both in .NET Framework or .NET Core.

-This project contains C# code and a CSX (C# Script file) which executes the C# code.
-There's also a PowerShell Script which helps to launch the CSX script.
-This is cross-platform code and can be embedded into any project (even a class library, there's no need to build an exe since CSX is just invoked by a scripting runtime).

-Actually the scripts are executed using CSI (C# REPL), which is a scripting engine - the CSPROJ just helps us to test/compile, use NuGet packages, etc.

 ## Installation
 Just install nuget package **[CodegenCS](https://www.nuget.org/packages/CodegenCS/)**, add `using CodegenCS`, and start using.